apioo/psx-website/docs/api.md

 ```

 This would be then enough for the API component to generate either an OpenAPI specification or a client SDK.
-Note this library only needs the meta information how your framework route the actual request to your method and which
+Note this library only needs the meta information, if you can get those meta information at your framework in another
-parameters are passed to the controller method depends always on your framework.
+way you can also implement a custom `ParserInterface`.

 ### Standalone

-Besides the framework integration you can use this component also to simply parse existing OpenAPI specifications and
+Beside the framework integration you can use this component also to simply parse existing OpenAPI specifications and
 generate specific output.
 The following is a simple example how to use the PHP API and how to generate code.

 ```php